maeklong/maeklong.github.io/Juniper/JNCIA-Cloud.md

 ### Actions would Policy Enforcer take when it determines a user has downloaded a file containing malware
 + Put the user in a quarantine VLAN.
 + Block the user from accessing the network.

+### feature set of the vSRX allows you to monitor application usage to identify highrisk applications and analyze traffic patterns?
++ AppTrack